 Components of Differentiation Readiness Interest Learning Strategy/ Style Product In a Social Studies lesson with students of Grades 4 and 5, on the elements of weather, Grade 5 students made a simple model of a portion of a landscape affected by a particular weather pattern (e.g. drought, flood, or hurricane).
-After a field trip, Grade 4 students compiled a scrap book with photographs of scenes depicting how elements of weather affect life in their community.
-(The product for the Grade 5 students, which is the creation of a model, is more complex than the creation of the Visual diary which is required of the Grade 4 students).
-In a Social Studies lesson with students of Grades 4 and 5, students will create songs/poems/ jingles/ news release/ choreographed dance movements reflecting a particular weather phenomenon.
+After a field trip, Grade 4 students compiled a scrap book with photo- graphs of scenes depicting how elements of weather affect life in their community.
+(The product- for the Grade 5 students, which is the creation of a model, is more complex than the creation of the visual diary which is required of the Grade 4 students).
+In an integrated Social Studies and Visual Arts lesson with students of Grades 4 and 5, the teacher gave assignments for students to create a document to give severe weather preparedness tips for a weather phenomenon of their choice, using graphic arts to create a poster/brochure/bookmarker/calendar.
+In a Social Studies lesson with students of Grades 4 and 5, students will create songs/poems/jingles/ news release/ chore- ographed dance movements reflect- ing a particular weather phenome- non.